Aubameyang joins Mane in PFA Premier League Team of the Year as Salah misses out | Goal.com

 The 2020 PFA Premier League Team of the Year! #TOTY #PFAawards @Popey1992 @trentaa98@VirgilvDijk @Syncaglar @andrewrobertso5 @21LVA@JHenderson @DeBruyneKev @vardy7 @Aubameyang7 pic.twitter.com/uLchyBRPFq— Professional Footballers' Association (@PFA) September 8, 2020

-Manchester City playmaker Kevin De Bruyne who was named PFA Player of the Year award is picked alongside teammate David Silva and Liverpool’s Jordan Henderson in the midfield of the selection.
+Manchester City playmaker Kevin De Bruyne who received the PFA Player of the Year award is picked alongside teammate David Silva and Liverpool’s Jordan Henderson in the midfield of the selection.

-Virgil van Dijk was taken to Anfield in a £75 million ($97m) deal in January 2018, has been a revelation on Merseyside.
-His performances contributed significantly to Klopp’s side breaking their EPL jinx.
+Virgil van Dijk, who was taken to Anfield in a £75 million ($97m) deal in January 2018, has been a revelation on Merseyside.
+His performances contributed significantly to Klopp’s side breaking their Premier League jinx.

 The Netherlands international is partnered at the heart of the PFA team’s defence by Leicester City's Caglar Soyuncu, with Andrew Robertson on the left and Trent Alexander-Arnold lining up on the right.

-Behind them, Nick Pope of Burnley gets the nod over fellow Manchester City Ederson despite the goalkeeper boasting of more clean sheets than the Englishman.
+Behind them, Nick Pope of Burnley gets the nod over Manchester City's Ederson despite the goalkeeper boasting more clean sheets than the Englishman.